rgksugan/knowledge/3-resources/books/fiction/A Knight of the Seven Kingdoms.md

 ## Highlights
 > A man has his pride, no matter how lowborn he may be.

-> He learned more about kissing in a moment than he had ever known from watching.

 ## Contents
 * The Hedge Knight
 * The Sworn Sword